catamocris/animal-adoption-database/README.md

 - GROUP BY – groups animals by type to generate statistics

 These queries are used for statistical reports in the APEX application.

+---

+## Conclusion
+This project helped me understand how to design a relational database, create relationships between tables using primary and foreign keys, and generate reports using SQL queries.
+I also learned how to build a database application using Oracle APEX.